Tusculum, Potts Point: Lease by the Royal Australian Institute of Architects

-Subsequently, the Royal Australian Institute of Architects (NSW Chapter) leased Tusculum for 99 years, on the condition that it will be responsible as custodian for the restoration and maintenance of the building and for making it available for public enjoyment.
+Subsequently, the NSW Chapter of the Royal Australian Institute of Architects (RAIA) leased Tusculum for 99 years, on the condition that it will be responsible as custodian for the restoration and maintenance of the building and for making it available for public enjoyment.
 In addition, the NSW Government sold the freehold of the back section of the Tusculum site to the RAIA and the Heritage Council gave permission for a new building to be constructed adjoining the villa.
 The new building, which was the subject of a national competition, won by the architectural firm Levine & Durbach, houses the RAIA and subsidiary organisations, a 143-seat auditorium, and offices.

 The restored villa is used for meeting rooms, a gallery and for receptions.

 The two buildings operate as one complex, a combination of restored nineteenth century heritage and quality 1980s architecture.
 Clive Lucas, OBE, FRAIA, a prominent conservation architect and the leading authority on John Verge was commissioned by the RAIA to undertake the conservation work.
 The restoration is intended to evoke the early to mid Victorian period and was completed in 1987 in accordance with the "Draft Conservation Policy" in Reference 1.
 Both buildings were officially opened by the Premier of NSW on 11 March 1988.

+Former prime minister Paul Keating assisted the RAIA in lobbying the City of Sydney for a lease over Tusculum and subsequently leased an office suite in the building.

 Description

-Tusculum is a large two storey Colonial Regency mansion designed by John Verge, built 1831-35.
+Tusculum is a large two storey Colonial Regency mansion designed by John Verge, built 1831–35.
 Constructed from stuccoed brickwork it is surrounded on three sides by a fine Classical two storey verandah of the Ionic order, probably built sometime in the 1870s.
 Cedar of interiors imported from Lebanon; marble for flooring and chimney pieces imported from Tusculum in Italy.
 High shuttered French doors open on the broad verandahs.
 Original low pitched slate roof is now covered with tiles.
 (Australian Heritage Commission, Register of the National Estate).

 Tusculum is one of the few remaining Regency houses remaining in Sydney.
 It is one of the few colonial houses to display the attributes of a villa with basement offices and stair.

 It was reported to be in very good condition as at 12 January 2005.
 It retains significant components of the original Verge design, with overlays of other periods particularly 1870s verandah rework and internal stair modifications dating to Edwardian times.
 Accretions removed in 1980s conservation work include fire-damage.